See all members

 Biography

-Gabrielle Pagé holds a doctorate in clinical psychology.
-She is a junior 1 scholarship researcher from the Fonds de recherche en santé - Québec and an assistant professor in the Department of Anesthesiology and Pain Medicine at the University of Montreal.
-She practices as a psychologist in the Alan Edwards Pain Management Unit at the Montreal General Hospital.
+Gabrielle Pagé holds a PhD in clinical psychology.
+She is a Junior 2 Research Scholar with the Fonds de recherche en santé – Québec and an Associate Research Professor in the Department of Anesthesiology and Pain Medicine at the Université de Montréal.
+She practices as a psychologist at the Alan Edwards Pain Management Unit at the Montreal General Hospital.

-Her research interests include the transition from acute to persistent pain, the biopsychosocial determinants of persistent pain development and maintenance, the impact of physical and mental co-morbidities on the experience and management of pain, the association between experience of stress and pain, as well as care trajectories.
-Her studies are mainly epidemiological and in real life context.
+Her research interests include the transition from acute to persistent pain, the biopsychosocial determinants of the development and maintenance of persistent pain, the impact of physical and mental comorbidities on the experience and management of pain, the association between stress and pain, as well as care trajectories.
+Her studies are primarily epidemiological and focused on implementation science.

 What advice would you give to someone wishing to pursue a career in pain research?